pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 As we've mentioned, you have already been working with JavaScript's version of classes with things like `Math` methods.

-When you use a `Math` method you don't do this
+You don't do this when you use a `Math` method.

 ```js
 const mathStuff = new Math();